PoeBlu/lono/docs/_docs/configsets/blueprint.md

 ## Blueprint Configset Lookup Precedence

-The blueprint configset definitions themselves are looked up in different locations.
+The blueprint configset definitions themselves can be in different locations.
 The search order for these locations are:

 1. BLUEPRINT/app/configsets - prepackaged with the blueprint
 2. PROJECT/vendor/configsets - vendorized configset, provides you control over the configset